 - The Mindi wood is grown at the edge of what can perhaps be best described as small farming plots.
 Mindi trees are used to help demarcate one plot from another.
 They provide a fast growing and tall screen, which can then be harvested when the farmer decides he needs an injection of capital.

 - The trees are not cut down until they are mature at 15-20 years old.

 - They are taken individually when they are ready, not as part of a clearance.

-- There is very little waste: any branches or small pieces are all sold off.
+- There is very little waste: any branches or small pieces of Mindi wood are all sold off.